How do you calculate the total magnification of a microscope? | Channels for Pearson+

 1

-Understand that a microscope uses two lenses to magnify an image: the eyepiece lens and the objective lens.
+Understand the components of a microscope: A microscope typically has two lenses that contribute to magnification - the objective lens and the eyepiece lens.

-Identify the magnification power of the eyepiece lens, which is typically labeled on the lens itself, often around 10x.

-Identify the magnification power of the objective lens, which can vary and is also labeled on the lens, such as 4x, 10x, 40x, etc.
+Identify the magnification power of each lens: The objective lens usually has a variable magnification power, such as 4x, 10x, or 40x, while the eyepiece lens typically has a fixed magnification, often 10x.

-Ensure that you understand the multiplication process and apply it to the specific magnification values of the lenses you are using to find the total magnification.
+Apply the formula: Multiply the magnification values of the objective lens and the eyepiece lens to find the total magnification.

 Watch next